akasprak/akasprak-website/content/authors/admin/_index.md

 superuser: true
 highlight_name: true
 ---
-I am an Assistant Professor in the [Geosciences Department](https://www.fortlewis.edu/academics/schools-departments/departments/geosciences-department/geosciences-home) at  [Fort Lewis College](https://www.fortlewis.edu/) in Durango, Colorado.
-I also direct our [Geographic Information Science Certificate](https://www.fortlewis.edu/academics/schools-departments/departments/geosciences-department/about-our-program/gis-certificate) program.
-In addition to my primary appointment at FLC, I hold a faculty appointment as a Hydrologist with the U.S. Geological Survey's [Grand Canyon Monitoring and Research Center](https://www.usgs.gov/centers/sbsc/about/gcmrc).
+I am a Research Physical Scientist in the Freshwater Ecology Branch of the U.S. Environmental Protection Agency's [Pacific Ecological Systems Division](https://www.epa.gov/aboutepa/about-pacific-ecological-systems-division-pesd) in Corvallis, Oregon.

 My research focuses on understanding physical and biological processes in river systems using field work, numerical modeling, and remote sensing techniques.
+In particular, I work to understand the patterns and status of physical habitat in aquatic systems nationwide using data from the EPA’s [National Aquatic Resource Surveys](https://www.epa.gov/national-aquatic-resource-surveys).

-I am currently working to understand the hydrologic impacts of large dams on the geomorphology, ecology, and land cover of the Colorado River corridor through the Canyonlands and Grand Canyon regions of the Southwestern U.S. I also conduct research on whether, and over what timescales, areas formerly inundated by reservoirs will undergo geomorphic and ecological recovery as those reservoirs decline in response to a changing climate and long-term drought.
+In addition to this nationwide research program, I have ongoing projects that seek to understand the impacts of large dams on the geomorphology, ecology, and land cover of the Colorado River corridor through the Canyonlands and Grand Canyon regions of the Southwestern U.S. I’m particularly interested in whether, and over what timescales, areas formerly inundated by reservoirs will undergo geomorphic and ecological recovery as water levels in those reservoirs decline in response to a changing climate and long-term drought.
 In addition to these field-based projects, I’ve conducted laboratory and numerical modeling studies of river response to altered hydrology and sediment supply.

-At Fort Lewis College, I teach courses in river eco-geomorphology, GIS/Remote Sensing, and programming for spatial data analysis.
+Prior to joining the EPA, I was a faculty member in the [Department of Geosciences](https://www.fortlewis.edu/academics/schools-departments/departments/geosciences-department/geosciences-home) at [Fort Lewis College](https://www.fortlewis.edu/) in Durango, Colorado.
+I additionally held a faculty appointment as a hydrologist with the U.S. Geological Survey’s [Grand Canyon Monitoring and Research Center](https://www.usgs.gov/centers/sbsc/about/gcmrc) in Flagstaff, Arizona.

  For more information:

  {{< icon name="download" pack="fas" >}} {{< staticref "uploads/kasprak_cv.pdf" "newtab" >}} Download a copy of my CV{{< /staticref >}}

- {{< icon name="envelope" pack="fas" >}} Get in touch at akasprak@fortlewis.edu.
+ {{< icon name="envelope" pack="fas" >}} Get in touch at [kasprak.alan@epa.gov](mailto:kasprak.alan@epa.gov).